 Seaweed is a very powerful concentration of seawater and is able to uptake minerals by absorption and active transport from seawater.
 Because of these processes, some seaweeds have a dense concentration of vitamins, minerals, amino acids, proteins, and lipids, which all pose benefits for the skin.

 Soothe sensitive skin with this calming, unscented body wash.
 Its star ingredient is organic, sustainably-harvested seaweed, which is high in more than 65 vitamins and minerals.
-There’s also neem oil, an antimicrobial; spirulina, an antioxidant; and ultra-hydrating kukui oil, coconut oil, and aloe vera in the formula.
+The formula also boasts neem oil, an antimicrobial; spirulina, an antioxidant; and ultra-hydrating kukui oil, coconut oil, and aloe vera.

 Best for Dry Skin: Huron Cleanse & Recharge Body Wash